-- Why do you think you need to go to USA to do this field, there are many courses and programs in your country, why do you need to go the U.S?
+- Why do you think you need to go to U.S. to do this field, there are many courses and programs in your country, why do you need to go the U.S.?

 - What are you planning to do after graduation?

-- Are you planning to work during your 4-year period?
+- Are you planning to work during your four year period?

-- What will you do if your visa was rejected?
+- What will you do if your visa is rejected?

 - Completed application

 - GRE is if you are a graduate student and if you have done GRE - Educational documents